GOT(1) | General Commands Manual | GOT(1) |

 -P

-showing local changes in the work tree.
+names, or object IDs.
 This option is only valid when

 got diff

-is invoked in a work tree.-P
+is invoked in a work tree. -r

-is invoked in a work tree.-w
+is invoked in a work tree. -w

 blame